amadhussain27/TinyML_Assignments/README.md

 After installing the package go the Files - Examples - Basics - Blink.
 Compile and upload this example file to arduino.
 Green light will start blinking on Arduino Microcontroller.
+It means packages are install correctly and ardunio board is working.